 Bachelor of Science in Nursing

-The Department of Nursing offers a program that leads to the Bachelor of Science degree in Nursing (BSN).
+The School of Nursing offers a program that leads to the Bachelor of Science degree in Nursing (BSN).
 The degree requires a minimum of 121 semester units,, and the nursing curriculum sequence covers six semesters.

 Upon completion of the program, students are eligible for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and the California Public Health Nurse Certificate.
 The program is accredited by the California Board of Registered Nursing and the National League for Nursing.